 We Want You to have that Smile for Life!

 Who wouldn’t like to keep that straight teeth and smile for life?
 After all you have worked hard during your orthodontic treatment.
 It is therefore important that you wear your retainers as instructed and attend your follow-up retainer checks to make sure that everything is going well.

 If taken good care of, your removable retainers can last you a few years.
-However overtime, retainers can wear down or break and will need to be replaced.
-We have also seen patients who have unfortunately lost their retainers for eg. while on holidays or whose retainers have been chewed/eaten by their pets.
-It’s a good idea then to have a spare set of retainers to help ensure that your teeth are kept in position.
+However, over time, retainers may wear down or break and will require replacement.
+We have also encountered cases where patients have unfortunately lost their retainers, for example, while on holidays or due to their pets chewing/eating them.
+Having a spare set of retainers is advisable to ensure the maintenance of tooth position.